grgankita/weather-/README.md

 # weather
-uses weatherAPI to show wether updates of cities.
+uses weatherAPI to show weather updates of cities.